ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

-trends CI/CD become widespread and normalized, so too will everyone will want and expect contextual AI assistance in our tools, and the arrangement of backing services that we create will play a big part of that; I believe that it will take a mix of shared and use case-specific deployments to get there, and I also believe that success in further fine-tuning these services' models with training data will require a previously unseen elevated level of partership amongst all the functions within an organization.
+trends CI/CD become widespread and normalized, so too will everyone will want and expect contextual AI assistance in our tools, and the arrangement of backing services that we create will play a big part of that; I believe that it will take a mix of shared and use case-specific deployments to get there, and I also believe that success in further fine-tuning these services' models with training data will require a previously unseen and elevated level of partership amongst all the functions within an organization.